AberDoc Scholarships are part of a prestigious fund for Research Postgraduates

 These awards are tailored to enable students to develop the necessary skills required to meet their career choices and offer a breadth of development opportunities to enhance their research, teaching and transferable skills.

-The competition for these prestigious AberDoc scholarships is now open to students who wish to study for a full-time PhD commencing in September 2019:
+The competition for the prestigious AberDoc scholarships for those who wish to study for a PhD in any discipline commencing in September 2020 is now open.

 - have or expect to obtain at least upper second class honours in your first degree;